10 Kwanzaa celebration ideas and traditions

 Party will be “Yankee Swap”-style so prepare accordingly!

-Host a Karamu Feast to close out your Kwanzaa celebration
+10. Host a Karamu Feast

 A Karamu Feast is the perfect opportunity to get together with family and friends because it falls on New Year’s Eve.
 We’re brimming with ideas on how to host a Karamu dinner party, whether it’s your first time or you’re looking to spice things up this year.

-Recite poetry.
+- Recite poetry.
 Highlight Black poets like Amanda Gorman and Langston Hughes by reciting their poems.
 Amanda Gorman’s “The Hill We Climb,” and “Dream Deferred” by Langston Hughes are great starting points.
 Get kids to share their Kuumba (creativity) by writing and reciting their own poems.

-Play music together.
+- Play music together.
 African drumming can be a big part of your celebration if you want to celebrate African heritage with music.
-Set out traditional African instruments like the djembe, mbirra, kalimba, and shekere (similar to maracas).
+Set out traditional African instruments like the djembe, mbira, kalimba, and shekere (similar to maracas).
 Man can be found online, though you should beware of replicas or reproductions.
 If authenticity is important to you, be sure to seek out African or Black-owned brands.
 Let the kids showcase their Kuumba by laying out a crafts table with supplies to make their own handcrafted musical instruments.

-Host a Vision Board Party.
+- Host a vision board party.
 Incorporate the principles of either Kujichagulia (self-determination) or Nia (purpose) by laying out materials for guests to create their own inspirational vision boards for the year to come.
-You can include something like the below in your invitation so guests know to bring supplies:
+Encourage guests to bring along old magazines so everyone can share supplies to create a unique vision board for the upcoming year!

-Planning your Kwanzaa party with Paperless Post
+Plan your Kwanzaa celebration with Paperless Post

 With Paperless Post, you can choose from dozens of gorgeous cards and flyers for your Kwanzaa party.
 Not only will these creative and memorable invitations be sure to leave an impression, but they can also be sent entirely online—no trip to the post office needed.
 Plan your next Kwanzaa party today with a little help from Paperless Post.
 Heri za Kwanzaa!